rdlauer/articles/nativescript/fonts/post.md

 # Using Custom Fonts in a NativeScript App

 Seasoned web and mobile developers know that an easy way to add some pizzazz to an app is to switch to a custom font face.
-Heck, I'm old enough to remember the renaissance that Verdana brought to the web stage back in the late '90s!
+Heck, I've been around long enough to remember the Verdana renaissance back in the late '90s!

 ![90s banner](90s.png)

 While the waves and pastels of the '90s are long past us (RIP! ⚰️), the desire to create engaging user interfaces has not changed. **So let's make this happen with NativeScript.**

-Now the question of *how* to use a custom font is mostly handled in the [NativeScript docs](https://docs.nativescript.org/ui/styling#using-fonts).
-However, there are some extra steps that you may need to help smooth your journey to Comic Sans glory.
+The question of *how* to use a custom font is mostly handled in the [NativeScript docs](https://docs.nativescript.org/ui/styling#using-fonts).
+However, there are some extra tips that you may need to help smooth your journey to Comic Sans glory.

 ![comic sans hate](comic-sans.png)